New hampshire,

 our traditions are worth protecting.

 Life in New Hampshire is shaped by the seasons, the land, and the traditions we pass down.
 But things are shifting.
-The moose aren’t where they used to be.
 Maple sugaring starts earlier and ends quicker.
 Fishing is less reliable.
 Our moose population is on the decline.
 Algae outbreaks shut down access to lakes for days in the summer.
 These aren’t political talking points—they’re changes our families, neighbors, and communities are noticing firsthand.

 But there’s a path forward—add your signature in support of cleaner energy, healthier communities, and a future that keeps New Hampshire, New Hampshire.

-When the land changes, everything we value is affected.
+When temperatures rise, everything we value is affected.

-Rising temperatures and pollution are threatening New Hampshire traditions that are deeply tied to the state’s seasonal rhythms, natural landscape, and way of life.
+Pollution and extreme weather are threatening New Hampshire traditions that are deeply tied to the state’s seasonal rhythms, natural landscape, and way of life.

 Warmer waters put fishing traditions on the line.

-Longer stretches of heat and more flooding are changing fish behavior and habitat.
+Longer stretches of heat and more drought and flooding are changing fish behavior and habitat.
 Cold-water species like trout are already harder to find.
+Hotter summers are likely to increase the temperatures in some cold water streams too high for native species such as brook trout to thrive.1

 Sugaring season is a tradition worth protecting.